 Two types of Shock Loss After Hair Transplant

 Temporary Shock loss is a result of trauma to the scalp and it occurs due to many reasons The main characteristic of temporary shock loss is that the hair regrows after a certain period of time, regardless of any causation.
 It’s important to know, during Hair Transplant, once the graft is put into the recipient’s scalp.
 It can also harm the surrounding inhabitants.
 Due to which it can cause them to fall out.
 But the hair will grow back in time again.

 Permanent shock loss

-Numerous medications have been prescribed to deal with this issue.
-These drugs have to be taken before the transplant so as to minimize the hair fall.
-However, the proficiency of the surgeon is major risk factor here.
-If the surgeon is licensed and empowered with good skills you need not worry about shock loss.
-However, it is recommended that you consult the doctor concerned before going for the procedure altogether.
+There are many medications have been prescribed to deal with a shock loss.
+But drugs have to be taken before the transplant also so, as to minimize the hair fall.
+However, the proficiency and skill of the hair transplant surgeon is the major risk factor here.
+If the surgeon is licensed and empowered with good skills, you don’t have to worry about Shock Loss.

 ” Correction of physical appearance and making it aesthetically perfect is not a mere status issue, its about making your soul comfortable in your body “